-- Section seven of the most up-to-date copy of the ARA for both KS1 and KS2. - Sample tests and past papers. - Information about the tests that are being administered each day, as detailed in the test timetables. - Access arrangements guidance and which pupils require them. - Test administration instructions and test materials, including what equipment is required, the length of the test and what assistance is allowed.

-- Notes for readers in the English grammar, punctuation and spelling test. - [KS2 only] Guidance to prepare pupils for the on-screen marking of test scripts.
+- Section seven of the most up-to-date copy of the ARA for KS2. - Sample tests and past papers. - Information about the tests that are being administered each day, as detailed in the test timetables. - Access arrangements guidance and which pupils require them. - Test administration instructions and test materials, including what equipment is required, the length of the test and what assistance is allowed. - Notes for readers in the English grammar, punctuation and spelling test. - Guidance to prepare pupils for the on-screen marking of test scripts.